 To endorse Hillary would have forced Kennedy into a secondary role and with the demographics shifting to the point where healthcare might finally have a chance to move from theory to legislation, – however imperfect and flawed – Kennedy wanted to cement his legacy.
 Supporting the Clintons would have meant he would get a pen from the signing ceremony but with Obama he would sign his name in the official narrative and would have been the other president – finally achieving some measure of national recognition close to his brothers.

-There was an item in The New Yorker or The Times (honestly who can tell the difference) during the campaign in which two women in Manhattan were riding the bus and one had a burrito about which she said, sarcastically: Barack says my burrito will be better.
+There was an item in The New Yorker or The Times (honestly at this point, who can tell the difference) during the campaign in which two women in Manhattan were riding the bus and one had a burrito about which she said, sarcastically: Barack says my burrito will be better.

 The joke, such as it was, had about it a sense of cynicism derived from the recognition among some that Obama’s optimism was well crafted – like a good commercial and, about as believable.
 And that was the key – all you had to do was believe, and you would be able to fly.